Thread Pools.¶

 - Systems where you need to monitor and control thread behavior closely.

-Common Rejection Policies in ThreadPoolExecutor
+Common rejection policies in ThreadPoolExecutor

 - AbortPolicy: Throws